 Hello, "Angelique", I hope you are well.

-If Botox is placed where the periorbial muscle abuts or overlaps the cheek muscles, especially if it is injected in more dilute concentrations, it can spread to the zygomaticus major and minor and affect the smile.
+If Botox is placed where the periorbital muscle abuts or overlaps the cheek muscles, especially if it is injected in more dilute concentrations, it can spread to the zygomaticus major and minor and affect the smile.
 This can also sometimes happen if patients massage the treated area.
-It be avoided via high placement in low doses using concentrated Botox (I use 10 units per 0.1 cc by adding just one cc to the vial of 100 units, which costs me more via more units lost in the syringe with each injection but keeps the Botox in the muscles you intend to affect).
+It can be avoided via high placement in low doses using concentrated Botox (I use 10 units per 0.1 cc by adding just one cc to the vial of 100 units, which costs me more via more units lost in the syringe with each injection but keeps the Botox in the muscles you intend to affect).

 This should wear off fairly quickly given the low dose that was used.
 Consider whether your smile lines look natural and pleasing without treatment; sometimes we can overtreat muscles that are important in communicating our feelings to others.
 I think this is especially true for smile lines, which convey warmth and caring to others.